Home > Business essays > Corporate Governance Analysis: Practices in the UK, US, Australia, and Germany

 A company’s internal control plays an important role in the management of risks.
 Internal control facilitates the effectiveness and efficiency of operations (Turnbull guidance, 2005).
 Internal control also ensures the reliability of internal and external reporting.
 This is especially important because some of the large financial statement frauds, such as Enron and WorldCom, happened because of falsified external reporting.

-The main corporate governance disclosures regarding internal control and risk are shown in Table 3, 4 parameters are used to review disclosures with respect to internal control and risk.
-The UK, Australia and Germany scored 3 out of 4, while the US had a score of 4.
-This is because the Sarbanes-Oxley Act of 2002 requires companies listed in the US stock exchanges to obtain an attestation from external auditor on management’s assessment of internal control.
+The main corporate governance disclosures regarding internal control and risk are shown in Table 3.
+Four parameters are used to review disclosures with respect to internal control and risk.
+The UK, Australia, and Germany scored 3 out of 4, while the US had a score of 4.
+This is because the Sarbanes-Oxley Act of 2002 requires companies listed on the US stock exchanges to obtain an attestation from an external auditor on management’s assessment of internal control.
 It is a way of indicating that management’s own assessment is not sufficient as exemplified by corporate frauds in large companies.

 Overall, corporate governance codes are very similar in the four countries.
 The main differences observed were because of the two-tier board structure in the case of Germany.

-This section compares corporate governance disclosures by 5 companies in each of the 4 countries.
-All data is collected from annual reports of companies in the UK, Australia and Germany, and statements (Schedule 14A information) filed as part of the annual reports in the case of companies in the US.
+This section compares corporate governance disclosures by five companies in each of the four countries.
+All data is collected from annual reports of companies in the UK, Australia, and Germany, and statements (Schedule 14A information) filed as part of the annual reports in the case of companies in the US.

 Overall, firms in the UK were the highest scorer on the Board of Directors corporate governance aspect.
 They were followed by firms in Australia and the US.
 German firms were the lowest scorer, mainly due to their two-tier board structure.
 The two-tier board structure is not bad for corporate governance; it is just that the firms in Germany did not disclose enough information about the directors on the Supervisory Board.
 However, as significant members of the Supervisory Board are elected by workers, it can result in lower independence of the Board of Directors, as well as less diversity and expertise at the highest level.